-The package RDHonest
+The package RDHonest implements bias-aware inference

 methods in regression discontinuity (RD) designs developed in Armstrong and Kolesár (2018), Armstrong and Kolesár (2020), and Kolesár and Rothe (2018).
 In this vignette, we